Galiya Izmaylova: Early life and education

-Galiya Izmaylova was born on 12 February 1923 in Tomsk in a Tatar family.
+Galiya Izmaylova was born on 12 February 1923 in Tomsk into a Tatar family.
 Izmaylova's father was repressed when she was nine years old.
 She left Tomsk with her mother after her father's death and from 1931 lived in Tashkent.

 Izmaylova began her dance career at the age of 11, and soon she was invited to the newly opened ballet school.
 In 1935, Izmaylova entered the Uzbek Republican Ballet School.
 In 1941, she was in the first graduation of the students of the ballet school.
 After graduation she entered the troupe of the Uzbek Opera and Ballet Theater in Tashkent.
 Izmaylova was the leading prima ballerina, performing leading roles in the theater troupe.

 Career

 In 1943, Izmaylova danced her first part – the main role of Semung in the Ak-Bilyak ballet.
 In 1944, she received the first recognition of the audience as a performer of Fergana and Tajik dances, performing at the concerts of the Second Decade of the musical art of Central Asia Republics (Tashkent).

 In 1947, at the World Festival of Youth and Students in Prague, Izmaylova received the first prize for the performance of the Uzbek (Bukhara) dance called "Zang".

 In 1958, she graduated from the directing department of the Tashkent State Institute of Culture.

-Izmaylova has toured abroad (China, Romania, France, Great Britain, India, USA, etc.) as a performer of Uzbek folk dances, as well as Chinese, Arab, Indian, etc. Among the roles of Izmaylova are: Maria and Zarema (The Fountain of Bakhchisarai by Boris Asafiev, 1945, 1961), Gulnara (The Ballerina by Georgi Mushel, 1949), Kitri (Don Quixote by Ludwig Minkus, 1948, 1960, 1970), Tao Hoa (The Red poppy by Reinhold Glier, 1949), Giselle (Giselle by Adolphe Adam, 1957), Carmen (Bolero by Maurice Ravel, 1960), Nargiz (The Kashmir Legend by Georgi Mushel, 1961), Juanita (Don Juan by Leonid Feigin, 1964), Aegina (Spartacus by Aram Khachaturian, 1967), Gulaim (Forty Girls by Leonid Feigin, 1967), Chundari (Amulet of Love by Mukhtar Ashrafi, 1969), etc. In total she had 45 roles, 30 performances she staged as a choreographer.
+Izmaylova toured abroad (China, Romania, France, Great Britain, India, USA, etc.) as a performer of Uzbek folk dances, as well as Chinese, Arab, Indian, etc. Among the roles of Izmaylova are: Maria and Zarema (The Fountain of Bakhchisarai by Boris Asafiev, 1945, 1961), Gulnara (The Ballerina by Georgi Mushel, 1949), Kitri (Don Quixote by Ludwig Minkus, 1948, 1960, 1970), Tao Hoa (The Red poppy by Reinhold Glier, 1949), Giselle (Giselle by Adolphe Adam, 1957), Carmen (Bolero by Maurice Ravel, 1960), Nargiz (The Kashmir Legend by Georgi Mushel, 1961), Juanita (Don Juan by Leonid Feigin, 1964), Aegina (Spartacus by Aram Khachaturian, 1967), Gulaim (Forty Girls by Leonid Feigin, 1967), Chundari (Amulet of Love by Mukhtar Ashrafi, 1969), etc. In total she had 45 roles, 30 performances she staged as a choreographer.

-In 1963–1970, she was a deputy of the Supreme Soviet of the Uzbek SSR.
+From 1963 to 1970, she was a deputy of the Supreme Soviet of the Uzbek SSR.

 Since 1977, Izmaylova was the chief choreographer of the Uzbek Opera and Ballet Theater named after I. Navoi in Tashkent.

 Galiya Izmaylova died on 2 October 2010 in Tashkent.
 She was buried at the Chigatay cemetery.